AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 **Create, launch and measure your email campaign**

-* Design personalized email content with the email editor
+* Design personalized email content with the email designer
-* Define target audiences with the segment builder
+* Define target audiences with the rule builder
 * Preview, test and send your email messages
 * Monitor send and measure results with built-in reports